FACULTY OF APPLIED SCIENCE – SCHOOL OF ENGINEERING

 How to Apply

-Applicants should provide Curriculum Vitae, Statement of Teaching Philosophy, and a list of three Referees.
-Preferred format is Adobe Acrobat (.pdf) file format.
+Adobe Acrobat (.pdf) file format is preferred.
 Please declare whether you are legally entitled to work in Canada.
-For assistance, please contact, email@example.com.
+For assistance, please contact email@example.com.

 The initial closing date for applications is May 31, 2020, but applications will be accepted until the positions are filled.
 All positions are subject to final budgetary approval.
 Appointments are expected to commence on or after July 1, 2020.